November 26

 • Documentation and quality control

-ISO 18587 - Quality standard for post-editing of machine translation
+ISO 18587 – Quality Standard for Post-Editing of Machine Translation

-• the process of complete human post edits
+• the process of full human post-editing

 • the qualification of post-editors